apify/crawlee/README.md

           <tr>
             <td><code>APIFY_LOCAL_STORAGE_DIR</code></td>
             <td>
-              Defines the path to a local directory where key-value stores, request lists and request queues store their data.
+              Defines the path to a local directory where
+              <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore">key-value stores</a>,
+              <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList">request lists</a>
+              and <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue">request queues</a> store their data.
               If omitted, the package will try to use cloud storage instead and will expect that the
               <code>APIFY_TOKEN</code> environment variable is defined.
             </td>